MBA Oath: Impetus

 The impetus for the MBA Oath arose following two separate events.
 First, Harvard Business School’s Centennial celebrations on April 8, 2008, which marked the 100th anniversary of its founding as the world’s first two-year masters program in management education in 1908.
 As a part of the Centennial celebration, HBS faculty led students in case discussions regarding the “future of the MBA.”
 During these sessions, HBS students reflected on the first 100 years of management education and how it might change in the coming 100 years.

-Second, the global financial crisis of 2008 has prompted many in the public and in the press to question whether business schools are successfully executing their missions of educating leaders for society.
+Second, the 2008 financial crisis prompted many in the public and in the press to question whether business schools are successfully executing their missions of educating leaders for society.
 In particular, a number of articles placed the blame on MBAs that constructed a financial system without adequate controls.
-In addition to connections between HBS and the global financial crisis, the release of Philip Delves Broughton's book Ahead of the Curve challenged HBS's curriculum and argued that business schools needed to become more pragmatic and less idealistic.
+In addition to connections between HBS and the 2008 financial crisis, the release of Philip Delves Broughton's book Ahead of the Curve challenged HBS's curriculum and argued that business schools needed to become more pragmatic and less idealistic.
 As Broughton (HBS MBA Class of 2006) states, "Business needs to relearn its limits, and if the Harvard Business School let some air out of its own balloon, business would listen.”